 My grandfather died almost a year ago.
-It’s been a hard one, good and bad, but I’ve been busy and it’s gone by quickly.
+It’s been a hard year, good and bad, but I’ve been busy and it’s gone by quickly.
 It’s been a year since I started this post — I promised to post some thoughts regarding my grandfather and other connected things, pottery-related and not, that I’ve been thinking about for a really long time.

 My Grandpa Fred worked for an aerospace company.
 He could build anything in his garage (and he did).
 He taught me how to weld and how to use a metal-lathe.
 He built a stern-wheeler out of blocks of balsa wood and metal.
 If he needed a certain tool to do a job, but didn’t have quite the right thing, he would build it himself.

 I wish I had been older when he was younger, or that I had been more interested in hanging out with him in the garage.
 But I’m grateful for the things my grandfather gave me — good spacial-visualization, confidence in my ability to make things with my hands, the ability to figure out how to do things without being shown.
 Of course with those things came stubbornness and the belief that I’m probably right even if I have no idea what I’m talking about.

 My grandfather made and fixed things, constantly.
 He got satisfaction from solving problems and working with his hands.
 I get that same satisfaction, but my life is dramatically different from his — I have fewer opportunities to make and fix.
 Pottery fills some of that need, but not all.
 For the past year or so I’ve been aching to spend more time building, cooking, sewing and growing and less time typing and clicking.
 Problem is, between the day job and the studio, there just isn’t enough time in the day.